 These Senior Fellows contribute to Mozilla’s strategic efforts by working towards a pedagogical shift in responsible computing education.

-Over the course of the fellowship, Senior Fellows also contribute to and help shape Mozilla’s strategic efforts by partnering with Mozilla staff, programs, and community stakeholders on their areas of expertise.
-Specific contributions to Mozilla’s work will vary, but might be strategic or concrete and span initiatives we're undertaking such as holding big tech accountable, helping consumers understand more about the technology they use every day, or documenting and prototyping how power can be shifted through data governance.
+The ways in which Senior Fellows help to shape Mozilla’s strategic efforts will vary based on expertise and a mutually agreed scope of work, but is likely to span initiatives Mozilla is undertaking to hold big tech accountable, help consumers understand more about the technology they use every day, or prototype how power can be shifted through data governance.

-Examples of things Senior Fellows might partner with Mozilla staff to do:
+Examples of things Senior Fellows might do to help shape Mozilla's work:

 - Support efforts to situate and guide Mozilla’s work in the ecosystem through peer outreach, documenting best practices, and/or strategic convening

 - Advise organization wide working groups on bias, transparency, data governance and movement building to support the development of Mozilla’s work on these topics.